Discover your options

 • Doctor of Philosophy

-A PhD (Doctor of Philosophy) is focused around a significant, original piece of research that demonstrates a critical knowledge and understanding of a particular research area.
+A PhD (Doctor of Philosophy) involves producing significant, original research demonstrating your understanding of a particular area.

 • Graduate certificate courses